 A good internship experience usually results from good planning.
-Since planning takes time, a student should meet with the Department’s Coordinator of Internships as early as possible– preferably a full semester before the semester of the internship itself.
+Since planning takes time, a student should meet with the Coordinator of Internships as early as possible– preferably a full semester before the semester of the internship itself.

-Selection of the actual internship placement site usually results form conversations between the student, the Coordinator of Internship Programs, and sometimes other members of the Department.
+Selection of the actual internship placement site usually results from conversations between the student, the Coordinator of Internship Programs, and sometimes other members of the Department.
 The Department may approve a placement site that the student finds without prior consultation, but the Department is not obligated to do so.

 After initial contact is made with the placement site, the prospective intern will interview with the field supervisor.

 A Learning Contract will set out the objectives of the internship, its requirements and the method of evaluation.
 The contract will be signed by the academic supervisor, the field supervisor, the intern, the department chair and the Registrar.

 The internship will be evaluated by both the field supervisor and the academic supervisor, and the academic supervisor will assign a letter grade for the credit.

 Internships may be arranged for the summer.
 All of the norms and procedures which apply for an internship during the fall and spring semesters apply for summer internships.

 A student may register for no more than two Political Science internship experiences, and may register for only one at a time.

 Before the internship semester actually begins, a student must have completed one-half of the credit requirements for graduation with a GPA OF 2.5.

 The student must also have completed 15 hours of Political Science courses with a GPA of 2.5 in those courses.